How to Get into Beacon High School

 Do you need to write an essay for Beacon High School?

-We hope this article give you a good sense of what's required to get into Beacon High School.
-Although there are no guarantees, it's absolutley worth the effort to apply!
+We hope this article gives you a good sense of what's required to get into Beacon High School.
+Although there are no guarantees, it's absolutely worth the effort to apply!
 If you need guidance, don't hesitate to reach out to us here at Ivy Tutors Network.
 We provide academic support, test preparation, essay coaching, and offer a monthly Public School Admissions Office Hours for all current clients.